WasmEdge/docs/docs/contribute/source/plugin/ebpf.md

 sidebar_position: 7
 ---

-# Build with eBPF Plugin
+# Build with eBPF Plug-in

-The eBPF (extended Berkeley Packet Filter) plugin provides an interface to execute eBPF programs in WasmEdge.
+The eBPF (extended Berkeley Packet Filter) plug-in provides an interface to execute eBPF programs in WasmEdge.
 It allows WasmEdge to execute eBPF code that is compiled into WebAssembly format.
-This guide will walk you through the steps to build WasmEdge with the eBPF plugin.
+This guide will walk you through the steps to build WasmEdge with the eBPF plug-in.

-## Build the eBPF Plugin
+## Build the eBPF Plug-in

 ### Prerequisites

-Before building the eBPF plugin, ensure that you have the following installed:
+Before building the eBPF plug-in, ensure that you have the following installed:

-* WasmEdge - If you haven't installed it, follow the [follow the guide to build from source](../source/os/linux.md).
+* WasmEdge - If you haven't installed it, follow the [follow the guide to build from source](../os/linux.md).
-* libbpf - This plugin requires `libbpf >= 1.2`.
+* libbpf - This plug-in requires `libbpf >= 1.2`.
 See [Building libbpf](https://github.com/libbpf/libbpf#building-libbpf) for details.

 ### Build steps

-To build the eBPF plugin, run the following commands at the root of the WasmEdge project:
+To build the eBPF plug-in, run the following commands at the root of the WasmEdge project:

 ```bash
 cmake -DWASMEDGE_PLUGIN_WASM_BPF:BOOL=TRUE -B ./build -G "Unix Makefiles"
 cmake --build ./build
 ```

 Make sure to set `WASMEDGE_PLUGIN_WASM_BPF` to `TRUE` in the command line.
-This toggle controls the build of the `wasm_bpf` plugin.
+This toggle controls the build of the `wasm_bpf` plug-in.

-## Use the eBPF Plugin
+## Use the eBPF Plug-in

 ### Download Examples